 by anthony on 03/01/11 at 2:30 pm

-This not only makes the menu harder to use, but it makes it less efficient for users to complete their navigation task fast.
-This is because when the menu opens, users can’t move their mouse directly to the menu item they want.
-If they do, they’ll accidentally close the menu.
-Instead, they have to carefully move their mouse through the hover tunnel each time they want to click a menu item.
+Hover tunnels make it harder and slower for users to navigate.
+When a hover menu opens, users can’t move their mouse to the item they want in a straight line.
+If they do, their mouse will fall off the hover path and close the menu.
+Instead, they have to move their mouse through the hover tunnel in a particular pattern so that the menu doesn’t close on them.
 There’s no reason users should have to work this hard to navigate a website.

-Many websites that use hover menus often have index pages.
-These pages give users more detailed information about the menu items, so that they can make a better choice.
-These index pages can’t help users much if they can’t find them.
-Index pages are often hidden in the general item that users hover their mouse over.
-Most users won’t know to click the general item for the index page because the highlighting shows that it’s already selected.
-This hurts new users who often need the index pages to give them detailed information about where they should go.
-If you have an index page, you should make it clear where it is on the menu so that users who need it can use it.
+Many websites have index pages that give users an overview of content so that they navigate easier.
+But these index pages can’t help much if users can’t find them.
+Index pages are often hidden in the category name that users first hover their mouse over.
+Most users don’t know that the category name leads to the index page because it looks like it’s already selected.
+The highlighting on hover makes it unclear that the category name is a link.
+This hurts new users who often need index pages to give them an overview of content to know where to navigate.

-The click menu also forces you to put the link to the index page inside the menu instead of hiding it behind the general item.
-If users click the general item on this menu, the menu will close.
-Therefore, linking the index page to the general item is no longer an option.
-It’ll have to become an item in the menu.
-This will make it clear to users where the index pages are so they can go to them.
+Click menus force you to put the link to the index page inside the menu because clicking a general item can only open the menu.
+This means that linking the index page to the general item is no longer an option.
+It’ll have to become a menu item.
+This makes it clear where the index pages are so that users can’t miss them.